Fretting: Fretting in rolling-element bearings

-In rolling element bearings, fretting may occur when the bearing is operating in a mainly oscillating motion and the balls or roller bars are not allowed or permitted to 'roll' along the bearing groove as they would if it was a wheel bearing.
+In rolling-element bearings, fretting may occur when the bearing is operating in a mainly oscillating motion and the balls or roller bars are not allowed to roll along the bearing groove as they would if it were a wheel bearing.
 Fretting action proceeds faster with heavier supported weights.
-Examples of applications are blade bearings in wind turbines, helicopter rotor pitch bearings, bearings in motorcycle and bicycle suspension systems, and bearings in robots.
-If the bearing movement is limited to small motions the damage caused may be called fretting or false brinelling depending on mechanism encountered.
+Examples of applications are blade bearings in wind turbines, helicopter-rotor pitch bearings, bearings in motorcycle and bicycle suspension systems, and bearings in robots.
+If the bearing movement is limited to small motions, then the damage caused may be called fretting or false brinelling depending on mechanism encountered.
 The main difference is that false brinelling occurs under lubricated and fretting under dry contact conditions.
 Between false brinelling and fretting corrosion, a time-dependent relation has been proposed.

 Fretting fatigue

-Fretting decreases fatigue strength of materials operating under cycling stress.
+Fretting decreases fatigue strength of materials operating under cyclic stress.
 This can result in fretting fatigue, whereby fatigue cracks can initiate in the fretting zone.
 Afterwards, the crack propagates into the material.
 Lap joints, common on airframe surfaces, are a prime location for fretting corrosion.
-This is also known as frettage or fretting corrosion.
+This is also known as frettage.